Programming-Project-2021-22/course-project-davidfabio/README.md

 ```shell
 mvn javadoc:javadoc
 ```
+You will find the generated documentation under `./target/site/jacoco/index.html`.

 ## 4. Implementation
 ### 4.1.
 Architectural Overview
 Our Project is divided into three main Java Packages:
 - org.davidfabio.**game**
   - Contains anything that represents the Game-World and Game-Flow.
+- org.davidfabio.game.**enemies**
+  - Contains all the enemy logics.
+Since these became very specific, we opted to move them to a seperate package.
+- org.davidfabio.**input**
+  - Contains anything that is required to handle User Inputs (Key-presses, Mouse movement, ...)
 - org.davidfabio.**ui**
   - Contains anything that creates User Interfaces (Main Menu, In-game UI, ...)
 - org.davidfabio.**utils**